 We will aim to resolve reported issues as soon as possible.
 When an immediate solution can be found, for example, the issue can be resolved to the satisfaction of the customer within two working days and they agree that they do not require a formal letter response, then this can be closed as a 'quick fix'.
-The complaint will still be logged and the details of the resolution recorded, however there is no need to provide a formal written response.
+The complaint will still be logged, and the details of the resolution recorded, however Aspire will not provide a formal written response.

-When an immediate resolution is not possible because further investigation is required, or the person making the complaint is not satisfied with the initial response provided, it will be dealt with within ten working days, in line with the Housing Ombudsman Code.
+When an immediate resolution is not possible because further investigation is required, or the person making the complaint is not satisfied with the initial response provided, it will be handled over and within the next ten working days.

-If a resolution within 10 days is not possible, we will agree a response date with the person making the complaint, this should not exceed a further 10 days.
-If an extension beyond 20 working days is required to respond to the complaint fully, this should be agreed with the person making the complaint.
-If an agreement cannot be reached then the Housing Ombudsman's contact details should be shared for the complainant to receive their support.
+If a resolution within 10 days is not possible, we will seek to agree an extended response date with the person making the complaint that does not exceed a further 10 days.
+If an extension beyond 20 working days is required to respond to the complaint fully, this will be agreed with the person making the complaint.
+If an agreement cannot be reached, then the Housing Ombudsman's contact details should be shared for the complainant to receive their support.

 Cases will remain open until all the issues raised have been responded to.
 Where a complaint covers more than one service area the complaint handler will engage with the relevant colleagues to respond to each part.
 As soon as a resolution has been agreed with the customer and confirmed in writing (as required) the case can be closed.
-Agreed actions do not need to be completed before a case can be closed, however they must be monitored to ensure they are delivered as promised, keeping the customer updated.
+Agreed actions do not need to be completed before a case can be closed, however they must be monitored to ensure they are delivered as promised and the customer kept updated.